spack/spack-tutorial/tutorial_environments.rst

 we provided.

-The ``spack.lock`` file is used for an exact reproduction of the original build because it contains the information for all of the decisions made during concretization.
+The ``spack.lock`` file is used for an exact reproduction of the original build because it contains the information for all the decisions made during concretization.

 Now let's create a concrete environment, called ``concrete`` from